-Voltage represents the electrical potential difference between two points in a circuit.
-It is the driving force that pushes current through a conductive path.
-Without voltage, electrical systems cannot function – it’s the lifeblood of electronics and power systems alike.
+Voltage is the electrical potential difference between two points in a circuit.
+It is the driving force that pushes current through conductors, powering devices from smartphones to industrial machinery.
+Without voltage, electrical systems could not operate, making it the lifeblood of all electronic devices and power grids.

-The cosine theorem, also known as the law of cosines, is a cornerstone of trigonometry.
-Its equation:
+The cosine theorem, also known as the law of cosines, is a fundamental concept in trigonometry.
+Its equation is:

 c² = a² + b² – 2 a b cos α